dexie/dexie-website/docs/liveQuery().md

 ```

 <p>
-  <i class="fa fa-hand-o-right" aria-hidden="true"></i> If a database change would affect the result of your query, it will be re-executed and your observable will emit the new result.
+  <i class="fa fa-hand-o-right" aria-hidden="true"></i> If a database change would affect the result of your querier, your querier callback will be re-executed and your observable will emit the new result.
 </p>